Understanding Earned Value Management

 PV = Total project cost X % of planned work

-Actual Costs (AC) captures how much has been spent on a project or the actual cost of work performed (ACWP).
-Similar to Planned Value it can also be measured in cumulative and current terms.
-It is important to remember hidden costs such as hardware, software license, overheads, etc. that may not be actively calculated with your project management software.
+Actual Costs (AC) captures the actual cost of work performed (ACWP).
+Similar to Planned Value, we can also measure it in cumulative and current terms.
+Just be sure to remember to account for hidden costs.
+Your project management software may not actively calculate costs like hardware, software license, overheads, etc.

-Earned Value (EV) quantifies the ‘worth’ or value of the work completed to take and gives you a realistic idea of what has been accomplished to date.
-Like the previous two, EV can be calculated in both cumulative and current forms.
+We can use earned Value (EV) to determine the ‘worth’ or value of the work completed.
+This calculation will gives you a realistic idea of what has been accomplished to date.
+Like the previous two terms, we can calculate EV in both cumulative and current forms.

 The typical EV formula is: